zhinst/zhinst-toolkit/examples/shfqa_sweeper.md

 * device: Device to run the sweeper with
 * sweep: Frequency range settings for a sweep
-* rf: RF in- and ouput settings for a sweep
+* rf: RF in- and output settings for a sweep
 * average: Averaging settings for a sweep
 * trigger: Settings for the trigger
 * envelope: Settings for defining a complex envelope for pulsed spectroscopy